CyouRyuu/cyouryuu.github.io/ReadMe.md

 <!--Tel: +81-->

 ### News
+- Our paper is accepted by *International Conference on Computational Science*.
+(Apr.
+2023)
 - Our article is accepted by *Discrete Applied Mathematics*.
 (Aug.
 2022)
 - I gave a lecture on *Advanced Information Systems*.
 (Jun.
 2022)
-- Our article has been published in *Journal of Systems Architecture*.
-(Apr.
-2022)

 ### Selected Publications
 To see a full list of my publications, please refer to [my DBLP entry](https://dblp.org/pid/207/5208) and/or [my Google Scholar page](https://scholar.google.com/citations?user=iNdsu_kAAAAJ):
+- **A Case Study of the Profit-Maximizing Multi-Vehicle Pickup and Delivery Selection Problem for the Road Networks with the Integratable Nodes**.
+ICCS-23. (with Qiong Chang, Naoto Imura and Katsuhiro Nishinari)
 - **An Incremental SAT-Based Approach for Solving the Real-Time Taxi-Sharing Service Problem**.
 Discret.
 Appl.
-Math., 2022. (with Qiong Chang, and Itsuki Noda)
+Math., 2022. (with Qiong Chang and Itsuki Noda)
 - **CNF Encodings for the Min-Max Multiple Traveling Salesmen Problem**.
-ICTAI-20. (with Rongxuan Gao, Qiong Chang, Miyuki Koshimura, and Itsuki Noda)
+ICTAI-20. (with Rongxuan Gao, Qiong Chang, Miyuki Koshimura and Itsuki Noda)
 - ***N*-level Modulo-Based CNF Encodings of Pseudo-Boolean Constraints for MaxSAT**.
 Constraints An Int.
-J., 2019. (with Miyuki Koshimura, and Hiroshi Fujita)
+J., 2019. (with Miyuki Koshimura and Hiroshi Fujita)
 - **Coalition Structure Generation for Partition Function Games Utilizing a Concise Graphical Representation**.
-PRIMA-17. (with Kazuki Nomoto, Suguru Ueda, Miyuki Koshimura, Yuko Sakurai, and Makoto Yokoo)
+PRIMA-17. (with Kazuki Nomoto, Suguru Ueda, Miyuki Koshimura, Yuko Sakurai and Makoto Yokoo)

 ### Competition Awards
 - **GluHack**. *Took 2nd place* in Random Track, SAT Competition 2018